apache/tomcat/README.md

 ## Welcome to Apache Tomcat!

+### Changes to Apache Tomcat to deal with CloudEvents
+A new class, `CloudEventListener`,  has been added to process CloudEvents A new method, `sendEvent(CloudEvent)` has been added to the interface `HttpServletResponse`.
+Three filters are implemented to: provide basic metrics, provide a health endpoint, provide token auth.

+The idea is to ease the development of event-driven serverless function deployed on Knative.

 ### What Is It?

 The Apache Tomcat® software is an open source implementation of the Java